 Form and Tone

 As with all the poems in Duffy’s Rapture collection Over is about love and romance.
 It is separated into three stanzas.
 These are 5, 6, and 7 lines long which makes the poem feel like it is building to a crescendo.
-Rhyme isn’t employed in this poem apart from in the third and sixth line, but I’m not sure that this is much more than a coincidence.
-The poem begins with a sombre tone but the last stanza provides a lighter note.
+Rhyme isn’t employed in this poem apart from in the third and sixth lines, but I’m not sure that this is much more than a coincidence.
+Over begins with a somber tone but the last stanza provides a lighter note.

 About Carol Ann Duffy